rust-lang/rust/src/librustc/README.md

 - sess -- the **compiler session**, which stores global data used throughout compilation
 - side tables -- because the AST and HIR are immutable once created, we often carry extra information about them in the form of hashtables, indexed by the id of a particular node.
+- span -- a location in the user's source code, used for error reporting primarily.
+These are like a file-name/line-number/column tuple on steroids: they carry a start/end point, and also track macro expansions and compiler desugaring.
+All while being packed into a few bytes (really, it's an index into a table).
+See the `Span` datatype for more.
 - substs -- the **substitutions** for a given generic type or item (e.g., the `i32, u32` in `HashMap<i32, u32>`)
 - tcx -- the "typing context", main data structure of the compiler (see `librustc/ty`).